 The above contradiction is therefore apparent.
 The off-diagonal blocks cannot vanish in a mathematical sense since their norm is constant.
-However, all quantities of physical interest in the measurement process combine many complex exponentials which interfere destructively, so that everything takes place as if $\hat{R}{\uparrow\downarrow}$ did vanish at the end of the process.
-The exact final state of S+A and its reduced final state are thus equivalent with respect to all physically reachable quantities in the sense of Jauch [94].
+However, all quantities of physical interest in the measurement process combine many complex exponentials which interfere destructively, so that everything takes place as if $\hat{\mathcal{R}}{\uparrow\downarrow}$ did vanish at the end of the process.
+The exact final state of S + A and its reduced final state are thus equivalent with respect to all physically reachable quantities in the sense of Jauch [93].
 Admittedly, one may imagine some artificial quantities involving few exponentials; or one may imagine processes with huge durations.
-But such irrealistic circumstances are not likely to be encountered by experimentalists in a near future, nor even to be recognized if they would occur.
+But such irrealistic circumstances are not likely to be encountered by experimentalists in a near future.